 This paper explores a post-suppositional view on wh-questions and their answers with dynamic semantics.
-I propose a unified treatment of items like modified numerals, focus items, and wh-items: they introduce a discourse referent (dref) in a non-deterministic way and then impose definiteness tests in a delayed, postsuppositional manner at the sentential level.
-Thus, by asking a question like who smiled, we get the (maximally informative) dref 'the one(s) who smiled'.
-An answer like 'Mary and Max' is considered another post-suppositional test, checking whether the dref 'the one(s) who smiled' is identical to the sum Mary Max.
-I analyze various question-related phenomena to see how far this proposal can go.
+Inspired by Brasoveanu (2013); Charlow (2017); Bumford (2017), I propose a unified treatment of items like modified numerals, focus items, and wh-items: they (i) introduce a discourse referent (dref) in a non-deterministic way and (ii) impose definiteness tests (and additional tests) in a delayed, post-suppositional manner at the sentential / discourse level.
+Thus, with a question like who smiled, the (maximally informative) dref 'the one(s) who smiled' is derived.
+A short answer like 'Mary and Max' is considered another post-supposition-like, delayed test, checking whether the dref 'the one(s) who smiled' is identical to (or includes) the sum Mary mary I analyze various question-related phenomena to see how far this proposal can go.